rbuurma/rise-2019/Assignments/Rise_assignment_8_CS1_collab.md

 #### Archive
 We have two corpora that stand in for the “archive” or - to use the words of Margaret Cohen - “the great unread” (“Narratology in the Archive of Literature,” 61) - all of those books that were published and (possibly) read at one time but which have not been read much since.

-Our first “archive” corpus is CHAWTON,  a collection of 75 novels drawn from the [Chawton House Library’s Novels Online project](ADD LINK).
+Our first “archive” corpus is CHAWTON,  a collection of 75 novels drawn from the [Chawton House Library’s Novels Online project](https://chawtonhouse.org/the-library/library-collections/womens-writing-in-english/novels-online/).
 CHAWTON contains little-known novels written (primarily) by women and published during the eighteenth and early nineteenth centuries.

 A alternate model for “archive” is [SINGERMENDENHALL](https://github.com/earlynovels/digital-collection).
 This corpus contains seventy-five rare works of eighteenth-century fiction drawn from the Singer-Mendenhall collection at the University of Pennsylvania.
 The SINGERMENDENHALL corpus is different from our others because it was created via OCR of scanned novels; we then processed the resulting (very messy) text by removing "non-words" (any words that appear < 200 times in the Google ngram corpus) and uppercase words.
 The corpus was selected and curated by Dr. Alice McGrath and Dr. Lindsay Van Tine.

 Are either of these corpora a perfect representation of the "real" archive of all the late-eighteenth and early-nineteenth-century fiction that was ever published?
 Nope!
 Both CHAWTON and SINGERMENDENHALL are assembled not of "average" early novels, but of rare and outlying texts.
 But there's really no perfect representation of the "archive", and there is a lot we can learn from this one.

-[?
-NB: add HATHI links tho for a bigger and more rep corpus]

 ### How to run the CS21 "more distinctive words" program

-SAY MORE - describe the program

 We will be running this program - written in the programming language Python - from the command line via your Terminal (on Mac) or PowerShell (on PC).
 The command line is simply a tool for viewing and interacting with the files and programs on your computer.
 You have already completed [a tutorial](https://learnpythonthehardway.org/book/appendix-a-cli/introduction.html) teaching you the basics of how to navigate your file structure and run programs from the command line for earlier assignments; you may wish to refresh your memory before moving forward.